PrEP Provider Toolkit

 • Hepatitis B Ab/Ag Screening

-• Vaccination against HBV is recommended for all adolescents and adults at substantial risk for HIV infection, especially for MSM.
+• Vaccination against HBV is recommended for all adolescents and adults at substantial risk for HIV infection, especially for men who have sex with men (MSM).
 Therefore, HBV infection status should be documented prior to PrEP being prescribed.
-Those patients found to be HBsAg positive should be evaluated for possible treatment either by the clinician providing PrEP care or by linkage to an experienced HBV care provider.
+Those clients found to be HBsAg positive should be evaluated for possible treatment either by the clinician providing PrEP care or by linkage to an experienced HBV care provider.

 • Hepatitis C antibody